tuananh/aws-the-yaml-way/README.md

 ![](/images/bad-s3.png)

+Now, the policy we have here is very simple but you can do all kind of stuff with Kyverno cluster policy.
+It would be a cool weekend hack to convert all rules you have currently to Kyverno cluster policy.
+That sounds like tons of fun :)
 ## Conclusion

 I'm not going to tell you should start doing this but it's a feasible way of managing infrastructure at small scale.